mrsxturn/realyavuzbey/README.md

 ## 📜 About Me

 I have been working in software development for several years, specializing in **PHP** backend development.
 With a strong interest in **personal development**, I have also integrated my software skills into various projects, including my major platform: **Başarı Miladı**.
 I constantly strive to improve my skills and contribute to projects that push the boundaries of **innovation** and **growth**.

-> **Fun Fact**: I'm also a licensed **pilot** and enjoy flying in my free time! ✈️
-> Currently, I’m continuing my journey towards mastering aviation.
-Balancing coding and piloting has taught me the value of precision, discipline, and growth.

 ---